Timing spring-data-cassandra repository methods

 Timing the methods of spring data repositories

-When using the io.micrometer.core.annotation.Timed
+When using the io.micrometer.core.annotation.Timed annotation that comes

 with micrometer library in a